The Comprehensive Guide to Bully Breeds

 Bully Breeds: Breaking Stereotypes and Embracing Diversity

-1. Rich History: Originally bred for bull-teasing, now valued for versatility and loyalty.
+1. Rich History: Originally bred for bull-teasing, it is now valued for versatility and loyalty.

 2. Misconceptions: Unfairly associated with aggression; with proper care, they’re loving pets.